USS Robalo: Fate of survivors

-On 2 August, a note was handed from the cell window of the Kempei Tai military prison on Palawan Island in the Philippines, to Ed Petry, an American POW from the Puerto Princesa Prison Camp who was passing by.
-The note was, in turn, given to Hubert D. Hough, Yeoman Second Class, who was also a prisoner at the camp.
+On 2 August, a note was handed from the cell window of the Kempei Tai military prison on Palawan Island in the Philippines, to Ed Petry, an American prisoner-of-war from the Puerto Princesa Prison Camp who was passing by.
+The note was, in turn, given to Yeoman Second Class Hubert D. Hough, who was also a prisoner at the camp.
 He contacted Trinidad Mendoza (Red Hankie), wife of guerrilla leader Dr. Mendoza, who had the Coastwatchers radio General MacArthur and Admiral Ralph Christie in Australia.

 From these sources, it was concluded Robalo was sunk on 26 July 1944, 2 nmi off the western coast of Palawan Island from an explosion in the vicinity of her after battery, probably caused by an enemy mine.
 Four men swam ashore and made their way through the jungles to a small barrier northwest of the Puerto Princesa Prison Camp, where Japanese Military Police captured them and jailed them for guerrilla activities.
 On 15 August, they were evacuated by a Japanese destroyer and never heard from again.
 The exact fate of the survivors is unknown.

 Though Admiral Christie knew better, for morale reasons, all hands were reported as having gone down with the boat, but other prisoners on Palawan reported that the boat's skipper, Lieutenant Commander Manning Kimmel, son of Admiral Husband Kimmel, was one of the survivors.
 After an air strike on Palawan, the Japanese were so angered that they pushed Kimmel and the other prisoners into a ditch, poured in gasoline, and burned them alive.
 This incident was reported by Clay Blair Jr., a submarine veteran of the war and author of the definitive work Silent Victory: The US Submarine War Against Japan (see Volume 2, pp660–662 for details).

 Discovery

-The wreckage of the Robalo was found by the Sea Scan Survey Team in May, 2019, in the Balabac Strait at the east coast of Balabac Island at a depth of 70 m.
+The wreckage of the Robalo was found by the Sea Scan Survey Team in May 2019 in the Balabac Strait off the east coast of Balabac Island at a depth of 70 m.
 Her identity was confirmed by the U. S. Navy.